-Interest on linked notes
+Interest on Linked Notes

 Following regulatory changes in 2017 regarding the disposition or transfer of equity linked notes prior to their maturity, all gains realized at the time of disposition or transfer must be considered as accrued interest.
-This interest must be declared in box 30 of the T5 slip.
-Box 21 of the T5008 (proceeds of disposition) will not include the interest declared on the T5.
+This interest must be declared in box 30 of the T5 slip (box K of the Relevé 3).
+Box 21 of the T5008/Relevé 18 (proceeds of disposition) will not include the interest declared on the T5/Relevé 3.